 As part of its efforts to provide help for those living with rare neuroimmune disorders, SRNA both funds and conducts research.

-Patients can participate in research using SRNA’s Patient Registry at the SRNA website.
+Patients can participate in research using SRNA’s Patient Registry on the SRNA website.
 Recent research projects include a study to understand the impact of COVID-19 on the rare neuroimmune disorder community and a study to examine people’s behavior as it relates to post-diagnosis vaccines.
 The results of this study are not yet published.

-The SRNA also funds research conducted by physicians as part of its Fellowship Program, which offers physicians who have completed a neurology residency training in rare neuroimmune disorders.
+The SRNA also funds research conducted by physicians as part of its Fellowship Program, which offers physicians who have completed neurology residency training in rare neuroimmune disorders.

 Currently, SRNA is working with UTSW Medical Center in Dallas, TX, and Q Therapeutics on a study to evaluate the safety of cell therapy for repairing the spinal cord for Transverse Myelitis patients.